Former account director sues Oracle over termination

 “The poor performance of the applicant, such that Oracle no longer had confidence in his ability to successfully carry out his role as Key Account Director, was the reason for his dismissal,” court documents read.

-Court documents reveal the employee gave the following reasons to justify his unfair dismissal claim:
+Court documents reveal the employee gave the following reasons to justify his general protections claim:

 - his direct supervisor only met him once before his dismissal